terryaney/Documentation.Camelot/README.md

 **`onActionStart(event: Event, endpoint: string, submitData: JSON, application: KatAppPlugInInterface, currentOptions: KatAppOptions, actionLink: JQuery<HTMLElement>)`**

 This event is triggered immediately before submitting the `submitData` to the API endpoint.
 This handler could be used to modify the `submitData` before submission if required.
+If the handler returns `false` or calls `e.preventDefault()`, then the endpoint submission is immediately cancelled.

 <hr/>